Hornbill-Docs/esp-config/esp-config/customize/custom-buttons.md

 * Open a pop-up.
 * Run an Auto Task Process.

-Custom Buttons can be personalized with descriptions, icons, tooltips, and can optionally be set to only display if configured rules are met.
+Custom Buttons can be personalized with descriptions, icons, tooltips, and optionally can be set to only show if a set of rules is met.

 ## Before you begin
 To work with custom buttons the following roles need to be considered.